-- 1. The Pharmaceutical Expended Producer Responsibility Working Group is working on a report back to the Board summarizing the technical experts' findings and recommendations on the draft Pharmaceutical and Sharps Waste Stewardship Ordinance. - 2.
-The final report is anticipated to be submitted to the Board in December.
+Assisted the Department of Public Health in finalizing a report to the Board summarizing technical expert findings and recommendations on the draft Pharmaceutical and Sharps Waste Stewardship Ordinance.
+The report was filed by Public Health on December 13, 2017.

 Establish recycling programs, including organics recycling